 - Do not submit items as support materials that are valuable, irreplaceable, or otherwise treasured.
 Images, reproductions, and photocopies are acceptable.
 Original works of art will not be accepted.
 The Arts Commission cannot be responsible for lost or damaged items.

-- Do not include multiple copies of the same piece of material (for example: five of the same brochure), or multiple formats of the same piece of material (for example: the same images in slides and on a CD).
+- Do not include multiple copies of the same piece of material (for example: five of the same brochure), or multiple formats of the same piece of material (for example: the same photos as jpgs and in a PDF).